trueos/pcbsd/src-qt5/docs/install.rst

 .. index:: installation
-.. _Installing PC-BSD®:
+.. _Installing TrueOS®:

-Installing PC-BSD®
+Installing TrueOS®
 *******************

 This chapter describes how to use the graphical installer to install a graphical desktop directly onto a hard drive or into a virtual machine using virtualization software such as
 `VirtualBox <https://www.virtualbox.org/>`_.
 If you have downloaded the CD version of TrueOS® or prefer to use a text based installer, instead use the instructions in :ref:`Using the Text Installer`.

-To begin the PC-BSD® installation, insert the prepared boot media and boot the system.
+To begin the TrueOS® installation, insert the prepared boot media and boot the system.
 If the computer boots into an existing operating system instead of the installer, reboot and check your computer's BIOS program to ensure that the drive containing the installation media is listed first in the boot order.
 Save your BIOS changes and reboot.